EarthlingInteractive/PHPProjectInitializer/README.md

 #### Serving web pages

-- HTTP responses are represented as Nife_HTTP_Response objects and are returned to by the dispatcher and, presumably, whatever components it delegates to.
+- HTTP responses are represented as Nife_HTTP_Response objects and are returned by the dispatcher and, presumably, whatever components it delegates to.  bootstrap.php does the actual outputting of them.
 - Requests are not generally encapsulated, though paths are usually passed around explicitly.
 When access to request data is needed, just use $_GET, $_SERVER, $_SESSION, etc. directly.